tgstation/tgstation/.github/STANDARDS.md

 * Do not write stored and transformed data to the database, instead, apply the transformation to the data in the database directly.
 	* ie: SELECTing a number from the database, doubling it, then updating the database with the doubled number.
 If the data in the database changed between step 1 and 3, you'll get an incorrect result.
 Instead, directly double it in the update query. `UPDATE table SET num = num*2` instead of `UPDATE table SET num = [num]`.
 	* if the transformation is user provided (such as allowing a user to edit a string), you should confirm the value being updated did not change in the database in the intervening time before writing the new user provided data by checking the old value with the current value in the database, and if it has changed, allow the user to decide what to do next.

-## Other Notes
-* Code should be modular where possible; if you are working on a new addition, then strongly consider putting it in its own file unless it makes sense to put it with similar ones (i.e. a new tool would go in the "tools.dm" file)

-* Bloated code may be necessary to add a certain feature, which means there has to be a judgement over whether the feature is worth having or not.
-You can help make this decision easier by making sure your code is modular.

-* You are expected to help maintain the code that you add, meaning that if there is a problem then you are likely to be approached in order to fix any issues, runtimes, or bugs.

-* Do not divide when you can easily convert it to multiplication. (ie `4/2` should be done as `4*0.5`)

-* Separating single lines into more readable blocks is not banned, however you should use it only where it makes new information more accessible, or aids maintainability.
-We do not have a column limit, and mass conversions will not be received well.

-* If you used regex to replace code during development of your code, post the regex in your PR for the benefit of future developers and downstream users.

-* Changes to the `/config` tree must be made in a way that allows for updating server deployments while preserving previous behaviour.
-This is due to the fact that the config tree is to be considered owned by the user and not necessarily updated alongside the remainder of the code.
-The code to preserve previous behaviour may be removed at some point in the future given the OK by maintainers.

-* The dlls section of tgs3.json is not designed for dlls that are purely `call()()`ed since those handles are closed between world reboots.
-Only put in dlls that may have to exist between world reboots.